This page contains affiliate links. Please read our disclosure for more info.

-Simon has been travelling with Bluffworks Original pants for six years, so he was excited when Bluffworks released a pair of travel-friendly jeans.
+Simon has been travelling with Bluffworks Original pants for seven years, so he was excited when Bluffworks released a pair of travel-friendly jeans.

 The Bluffworks Departure jeans look like classic denim but are softer, stretchier, and lighter than regular jeans.
 They are super comfortable and Simon barely took them off during our two months travelling around Japan.
 As always with Bluffworks pants, they even have hidden pockets for extra security on the road.